NickNaso/ghostscript4js/README.md

 <a name="installoptions"></a>
 ## Installation options

-The module ghostscript4js allow you to use some installation options
+The module ghostscript4js allow you to use some installation options that you can use when in your operating system something is different against standard installation.

 **--GS4JS_HOME** Set the GS4JS_HOME variable that represent the path in your system where is located the ghostscript library